 This is the home section of your Dashboard -- here, you can analyze all of your fundraising data and create new contribution forms.
 You can also create event or merchandise forms here.

 You can view fundraising data from the last week, month, year, or any customized length of time.
-You can get to know your donors and make smarter decisions by tracking how many people used ActBlue Express, PayPal, or a mobile device when donating.
+You can get to know your donors and make smarter decisions by tracking how many people used ActBlue Express, PayPal, Apple Pay, or a mobile device when donating.
 Everything is tracked in real-time so you can make faster decisions when it comes to your fundraising program.

 This page will help your team track your recurring donations.